Roland FP-30X is the replacement for the popular FP-30. The FP30X has a few noticeable improvements with updated technology.

 Dedicated Line Out

-This is a nice feature because this is independent of your headphone jack.
+This is a nice feature because it is independent of your headphone jack.

 Standard Stereo Jacks